 Growing Businesses Tied to the Emerging Markets Consumer Class

 We want to own a portfolio of promising, growing businesses that are tied to the growth of the emerging markets consumer class.

 We are interested in firms that don’t have to turn to external sources and are less likely to suffer permanent loss and impair investors’ capital during times of market crisis.

 In short, we also look for financially sound, free cash flow generative countries with limited external dependence.

 Managing Volatility in a Way That Matters

-Founded during the financial crisis when many emerging-markets stocks were down 40% to 60%, Thornburg’s strategy attempts to create a mechanism to participate in the long-term development of the emerging markets and manage volatility in a way that matters.
+Launched during the financial crisis when many emerging markets stocks were down 40% to 60%, the strategy attempts to create a mechanism to participate in the long-term development of the emerging markets and manage volatility in a way that matters.

-Lewis Kaufman has a bias towards higher-quality companies with a more conservative capital structure and does not believe he needs to go far out on the risk curve to capture the higher returns associated with the emerging-markets asset class.
+We have a bias towards higher-quality companies with a more conservative capital structure and don’t believe in going far out on the risk curve to capture the higher returns associated with the emerging markets asset class.

 A Focused Opportunity Set